Patient Consent to examination or treatment

 The four consent forms are:

-English and Welsh language versions of the Reference Guide, Implementation Guide, 4 Model Consent Forms and the Patient Information Leaflet are accessible below.
-A PowerPoint presentation has also been developed, together with accompanying suggested speaking notes, to help with implementation of the revised gudiance The presentation sets out the background, new legislation, consultation with the Consent Advisory Group, and explains the main changes to the 2002 guidance.
+English and Welsh language versions of the Reference Guide and Implementation Guide are accessible below.
+A PowerPoint presentation has also been developed, together with accompanying suggested speaking notes, to help with implementation of the revised gudiance.
+The presentation sets out the background, new legislation, consultation with the Consent Advisory Group, and explains the main changes to the 2002 guidance.
 It is designed to help organisations deliver the training that will be required for staff in their organisations who are involved in the giving of properly obtained and informed consent from patients.

 Children and young people’s right to consent in health settings